 Dow soars 1,000 points after government report shows U.S. inflation is edging down

-Exhilaration is sweeping through Wall Street Thursday morning after a government report showed that U.S. inflation eased by even more than economists expected last month.
+Exhilaration swept through Wall Street Thursday after a government report showed that U.S. inflation eased by even more than economists expected last month.

 The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, fell sharply to 3.93% from 4.10% late Wednesday.